steemit/devportal-tutorials-py/tutorials/13_stream_blockchain_transactions/README.md

 #### 1. App setup<a name="app-setup"></a>

-In this tutorial we use 2 packages:
+In this tutorial we use 1 package:

 steem - steem-python library and interaction with Blockchain